 We believe that this concept sounds familiar to you, but why should you bother with a pre-launch instead of jumping into the actual launch right away?
 We’re happy you asked!

-A pre-launch, also known as a soft launch, is a great way to test a quality of a new business idea without suffering the massive losses.
+A pre-launch, also known as a soft launch, is a great way to test a quality of a new business idea without suffering massive losses.

 It is also an excellent way to market your subscription business and gain some new, hopefully loyal customers before the actual launch.